norvig/paip-lisp/docs/chapter9.md

 This code needs to know about the bindings, so it can't be done *before* the first part of the test, but it also needs to know where it should be placed in the overall code, so it would be messy to do it *after* the first part of the test.
 The answer is to pass in a function that will tell us what code to generate later.
 This way, it gets done at the right time, and ends up in the right place as well.
-Such a function is often called a *continuation*, because it tells us where to continue Computing.
+Such a function is often called a *continuation*, because it tells us where to continue computing.
 In our compiler, the variable `consequent` is a continuation function.

 The compiler is called `compile-rule`.